THE LEGACY OF ASBESTOS MAY BE A WORRY FOR CAR MECHANICS, WRITES SPECIALIST ASBESTOS SOLICITOR LOUISE LARKIN, OF THOMPSONS SOLICITORS.

-Exposure to the asbestos came about when a mechanic stripped down or repaired the brakes, which would have had an accumulation of asbestos dust within them.
+Exposure to asbestos for mechanics occurred when they stripped down or repaired the brakes, which would have had an accumulation of asbestos dust within them.

 Over time, asbestos dust accumulates within the brake housing and when the mechanic strips down or repairs the brakes, they are inadvertently disturbing and releasing the minute asbestos fibres into the atmosphere.
 Mechanics often used an airline hose to blow the dust out and also sanded down the brake linings.
 Both activities would have released the minute asbestos fibres into the air which they could have both breathed in and got on their clothes.

-The amount of asbestos found in vehicles was overall quite low but could still pose a potential risk if mechanics were regularly and consistently exposed to asbestos.
-Asbestos dust can lie around on surfaces dormant or hang in the air for a prolonged period.
-Mechanics may also have taken the dust home on their work clothes and exposed family members.
+The amount of asbestos found in vehicles was overall quite low but could still pose a potential asbestos risk for mechanics if they were regularly and consistently exposed.
+Asbestos fibres can lie around on surfaces dormant or hang in the air for a prolonged period.
+Mechanics may also have taken fibres home on their work clothes and exposed family members.